VCDhyan/Ecommerce/README.md

 Milestone 17 & 18
 In these two Milestones we first added the cart details to the schema.
 Then we also created a post request for sending the details and storing them on the database.
 We also created an endpoint to receive request from cart page.

+## Milestone 19
+create cart frontend page and display the products
+For each product add an option to increase and decrease quantity using + and - buttons.
+Create an Backend endpoint for increase and decrease quantity